lakevin/EdoProCustom/README.md

 2. Protectrix | 25/25 cards | `Finished`
 3. Draconier | 27/27 cards | `Finished`
 4. Cosmoverse | 16/16 cards | `Finished`
-5. Holy Grail | `99% Done`
+5. Holy Grail | 20/22 cards | `Support in progress`
-6. Kniguard | `99% Done`
+6. Kniguard | 17/19 cards | `Support in progress`
-7. Shadowblade | `99% Done`
+7. Shadowblade | 20/20 cards | `Finished`
-8. Warflame | `99% Done`
+8. Warflame | 17/19 cards | `Support in progress`

 ### Released Archetypes (Testing)

-1.
+1. Hi-Tech `99% Done`

 ### Planned Archetypes

-1. Hi-Tech `0% Done`
-2. Demon Mask `0% Done`
+1. Demon Mask `0% Done`
-3. Timekeeper / Time Traveler `0% Done`
+2. Timekeeper / Time Traveler `0% Done`
+3. V-EYE-RUS `0% Done`

 ## Planned Updates

-### November / December 2023
+### February / March 2024

-- Hi-Tech: Is a new Synchro-based archetype that uses Synchro Monsters from the Extra Deck as material.
-The Synchro Monsters activate their effect when they are used as Synchro material.

-### Later:

 - Demon Mask: This archetype is based on the "Masks" cards from the first anime season.
 The new "Demon Mask" cards take control of opponent monsters and use them for Fusion Summons.
-- Timekeeper / Time Traveler: This archetype has cards that work like a lighter version of <a href="https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=12074">PSY-Framelord Omega</a>.
-It can disrupt your opponent by interrupting effects and banishing cards.
+- Timekeeper / Time Traveler: A archetype that has Psychic Monsters as members.
+They have the effect of banishing themselves and an opponent's card, like <a href="https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=12074">PSY-Framelord Zeta</a>.

+### Later:

+- V-EYE-RUS: Counterpart of the "Hi-Tech" archetype.